 4. Trade unions and political parties were outlawed in mid-1933, with dissidents sent to concentration camps.

-5. On the death of Hindenburg, Hitler merged the presidency and chancellorship and proclaimed himself supreme leader.
+5. On the death of Hindenburg, Hitler merged the presidency and chancellorship and proclaimed himself the supreme leader.

 This page was written by Jennifer Llewellyn, Jim Southey and Steve Thompson.
 To reference this page, use the following citation: